-The candidates for examination will be informed of the time and place of the registration process when they receive information concerning their assigned examination date.
+The candidates for examination will be informed of the time and place of the registration process, and the timeline for their examination when they receive information concerning their assigned examination date.
 Candidates who are late for registration will not be allowed to sit for the examination.
 Following registration, an orientation to the examination will be provided.
 After the orientation, the candidates will be taken to the ABOG testing center.

-Each candidate will be assigned an examination room, and will remain in that room for the 3 hours of the examination.
+All candidates will be tested at the ABOG examination center.
 The candidate will be informed of the names of the 6 examiners who will conduct their examination.
-If the candidate believes that one or more examiners would be inappropriate to provide them with a fair test, an alternate examiner will be provided.
+If the candidate believes that one or more examiner would be inappropriate to provide them with a fair test, an alternate examiner will be provided.

 Candidates may not take any electronic devices into the examination.
-This includes, but is not limited to, cellular telephones and all devices that can record, including the Apple Watch and similar devices.
+This includes, but is not limited to, cellular telephones and all devices that can record, including the Apple Watch, and similar devices.
 If a candidate is found to have an electronic device in an examination room, the test will be halted immediately and the candidate will receive no grade for the examination.
 In addition, all fees will be forfeit.